catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/service-bindings.md

   ] .
 ```

-The function type that will be invoked by this binding is definde by the property `cx-fx:supportsInvocation`.
+The function type that will be invoked by this binding is defined by the property `cx-fx:supportsInvocation`.
 In this example, the bound function is of type `cx-behaviour:RemainingUsefulLife`.

 #### FUNCTION DECLARATION